Sign In / Sign Out

 Please Note: Format advisors do not provide advice regarding the use of software, and cannot instruct students on how to use software.

-To assist students with formatting their thesis or dissertation, the Graduate College provides a formatting tool in Microsoft Word and LaTeX.
+To assist students with formatting their thesis or dissertation, the Graduate College provides a formatting tool, called the Format Wizard, in Microsoft Word and LaTeX.
 This tool will help with formatting the preliminary pages of your document, fixing the margins, and setting pagination.
-Please keep in mind that, regardless of whether you use the formatting tool or not, you must still review your document to ensure compliance with the Graduate College standards.
-The ASU Graduate College Format Manual is the rubric with which your document is reviewed and will supersede your style guide and the formatting tool.
+Please keep in mind that, regardless of whether you use the Formatting Wizard or not, you must still review your document to ensure compliance with the Graduate College standards.
+The ASU Graduate College Format Manual is the rubric with which your document is reviewed and will supersede your style guide and the Format Wizard.

-The ASU Format Advising Tool (formatting tool) is a resource used to provide assistance as you write your thesis or dissertation under the supervision of your committee chair.
-The formatting tool is designed to help students with basic format requirements such as margins and spacing, and may greatly streamline the format process for you.
+The ASU Format Wizard is a resource used to provide assistance as you write your thesis or dissertation under the supervision of your committee chair.
+The Format Wizard is designed to help students with basic format requirements such as margins and spacing, and may greatly streamline the format process for you.
 This tool will also format preliminary matter and page numbers for you; however, it will not format your citations or create your headings.

-You will need to carefully review the final document generated through the formatting tool to ensure it adheres with your selected style guide requirements.
+You will need to carefully review the final document generated through the Format Wizard to ensure it adheres with your selected style guide requirements.
 Your document must satisfy professional standards of published research.
 Both your committee and the Graduate College expect to see evidence of careful attention to style and format in the document that you present to fulfill the requirements for your graduate degree.

-You must not assume that the formatting tool will do all of the formatting for you.
+You must not assume that the Format Wizard will do all of the formatting for you.
 You will have to go through your document to make any changes necessary to meet Graduate College standards.
 Please use the software option that you are comfortable editing, as the Graduate College will not provide assistance in using your software.

-Please use the format tool in conjunction with the format guide, keeping in mind that some updates may need to be done manually.
+Please use the Format Wizard in conjunction with the format guide, keeping in mind that some updates may need to be done manually.

 Microsoft Word users